 Images of three pages of Groves’ office diary for July 2 are included below the transcription.

 Bundy - Harvey Bundy, Assistant to Secretary of

 Dr. Conant (also Uncle Jim) - James B. Conant, Chairman of the National Defense Research Committee (NDRC)

 Mr. Harrison - George L. Harrison, Assistant to Secretary of War Stimson

-Oppy or Oppie - Robert Oppenheimer, Director of Los Alamos
+Oppy or Oppie or Dr. O or JRO - Robert Oppenheimer, Director of Los Alamos

 Tolman - Richard C. Tolman, scientific advisor to General Groves

 Monday, July 2, 1945